pranavrao145/yt-mp3-converter/README.md

 ## Dependencies
 This application requires FFmpeg to function.
 To use this application, install it on your system, and ensure it is added to PATH.

+To build this on Windows (pyinstaller):
+* Clone the repository
+* Run `pyinstaller -w -F --add-data "application;application" run.py -n "Youtube to MP3 Converter"`

+To build this on MacOS/Linux (pyinstaller)
+* Clone the repository
+* Run `pyinstaller -w -F --add-data "application:application" run.py -n "Youtube to MP3 Converter"`